nuunamnir/nuunamnir.dot-files/ISSUES.md

 * some keyboard shortcut switches keyboard layout - needs to fixed

 ## Other
+* fix broken kitty configuration
+* automatically update system time depending on location
+* bluetooth widget should be hidden when not used
+* show internet status
 * understand timeshift
 * add firefox to config handling
 * problem with permissions on mirrorlist